 Market and History Overview

 Blockchain’s rise is inseparable from the conversation about energy.
-From the moment Bitcoin emerged in 2009, concerns about blockchain’s energy consumption followed closely behind.
+From the moment Bitcoin emerged in 2009, concerns arose about blockchain’s energy consumption.
 In its early days, mining operations were relatively small-scale.
-But as blockchain use grew—spanning cryptocurrency, smart contracts, and now energy trading platforms—so did its appetite for electricity.
+But as blockchain use grew, so did its appetite for electricity.

 A Surprising Power Drain

-However, the energy cost of operating these systems is staggering—comparable to running an outdated, fuel-hungry vehicle around the clock.
-At the heart of it is a process called mining, where countless computers compete to solve mathematical problems and confirm new transactions.
+The energy costs for the operation of these systems are enormous and comparable to the consumption of a large energy-intensive facility that operates continuously.
+This process, known as mining, involves many computers competing to solve complex mathematical problems and confirm new transactions, which requires constant operation of equipment, high-speed Internet and cooling systems.
 This race for consensus demands specialized hardware, continuous high-speed internet, and powerful cooling systems to prevent overheating.

 How Much Energy Does Blockchain Really Use?

-Because of these energy demands, miners have flocked to regions with cheap electricity—like Iceland with its geothermal resources, certain provinces in China with excess hydro power, and small towns across the U.S. Some of these areas have faced real strain on their power grids.
-One town in upstate New York even had to pause new mining operations after the demand began threatening local infrastructure.
+Because of these energy demands, miners have flocked to regions with cheap electricity like Iceland with its geothermal resources, certain provinces in China with excess hydro power, and small towns across the U.S. Some areas faced strain on their power grids; one town in upstate New York even paused new mining operations due to rising demand.

 While some argue the energy estimates are exaggerated, even conservative figures reveal a hard truth: blockchain, built to streamline transactions, currently runs on a model that’s anything but efficient.